 According to the Census, 17,859 teacher aides worked in New Zealand in 2018.

 - primary and intermediate schools (67%)

 - special schools (7%).

-You can also work in the early childhood sector as a special education support worker, doing a role similar to teacher aide.
+You can also work in the early childhood sector as an education support worker.

 Progression and specialisations